ESGF/esgf-ansible/README.md

 It is recommended that users use the verbose flag `-v[v...]`, where each additional `v` adds more output.

 #### SSH Authentication
 Ansible assumes the use of keys for ssh authentication.
 It provides `--ask-pass` and `-u [user]` to ssh via password authentication.
 For escalated privileges, if sshing as a non-root user, `--ask-become-pass` is used to prompt for a sudo password.
+See [Ansible's examples](https://docs.ansible.com/ansible/latest/user_guide/intro_getting_started.html#your-first-commands) as well.
 A test deployment to all managed test hosts, with ssh via the root user and password authentication.
 ```
 ansible-playbook -v -i hosts.test --ask-pass -u root install.yml